 As of February 2018, ASTERIA had met its primary mission requirements by demonstrating pointing stability better than 0.5 arcseconds RMS over 20 minutes and pointing repeatability of 1 milliarcsecond RMS from orbit-to-orbit.
 The mission also demonstrated thermal stability of +/-0.01 K as measured at a single point on the focal plane.

 ASTERIA is currently in an extended mission to search for new exoplanet transits around nearby, bright stars.
 The extended mission also provides long-term validation of hardware and software for use on future projects.

 The ASTERIA project is a collaboration with MIT and is funded at JPL through the Phaeton Program for training early career employees.
 JPL is responsible for overall project management, systems engineering, spacecraft implementation, integration and test, and mission operations.
 The main spacecraft subsystem suppliers are Blue Canyon Technologies (Attitude Control Subsystem), Vulcan Wireless (Telecommunications Subsystem), MMA Design LLC (Solar Arrays), GomSpace (Power subsystem and Batteries), Spaceflight Industries (Flight computer), Ecliptic Enterprises (Focal Plane), Physik Instrumente (piezo stage), and Thermotive (thermal hardware).
 Morehead State University provides spacecraft tracking, telemetry, and control services to the Mission Operations team at JPL.
-MIT performs target selection and analysis of stellar photometry data from ASTERIA.
+MIT and the University of Bern (Switzerland) perform target selection and analysis of stellar photometry data from ASTERIA.